Coaches

 competed in the ICTM regional and state competitions.
 She

-attended The University of Iowa her freshman year to pursue
+attended the University of Iowa her freshman year to pursue

 an engineering degree, but soon realized she had a passion for